If you've never seen this method before...

 . about 2 cups (500ml) of SAUCE will be needed

-.
-Fill each cup level with your chosen filling/stuffing by using about an ice-scream scoop full...about 1/4 cup/ 60ml will be sufficient.
+5. Fill each cup level with your chosen filling by using about an ice-scream scoop full...about 1/4 cup/60ml will be sufficient.

-.
-Once cups are filled...press down the overlapping leaf flaps to cover the filling properly.
+6. Once the cups are filled, press down the overlapping leaf flaps to cover the filling properly.

-.
-Place muffin tray on a first baking sheet.
+7. Place muffin tray on a first baking sheet.
 Cover the cabbage tray completely with a sheet of parchment paper.
 Place a second baking sheet over top by pressing down on the parchment.
-This last procedure will prevent the cabbage from curling and drying out.

 .
-Bake for 30 minutes in a pre-heated 400F/180C /Gas6 oven by placing the tray in the oven's center.
+BAKE for 30 minutes in a pre-heated 400F/200C/Gas6 oven by placing the tray on the middle rack.

 Assembly: